 If you do not follow the program, the brand-name drug will not be covered under your benefits.

-For more information on this program, view our Lead with Generics brochure.
+For more information on this program, view our step therapy program brochure.

 To encourage the use of generics, we're offering members the opportunity to try select generic alternatives for FREE.
 Our First Fill for Free Program gives members a free one-time trial on specific generics, up to a 30-day supply.2

 The first time a member fills a prescription for one of the generics included in the program, it will be free.2

 Members are responsible for the cost of all refills and future prescriptions at the usual generic cost.

 View drugs included in the First Fill for Free Program